pa-nik/FA24-IXD-256/assignment01/README.md

 Each assignment/project we complete in this class should be documented in your own GitHub repository.
-I recommend that you organize your project files into separate folders and include a `README.md` file for each one.
-This file will be your documentation, written in text-based *Markdown* format (.md)
+I recommend that you organize your project files into separate folders and document it using a `README.md` file written in text-based *Markdown* format (.md)

 Please review the [GitHub Markdown Tutorial](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to learn how to on how to use it.
 This page is the recommended structure for your